 Besides the “work” side of things, I was also almost permanently away from home and had to try and make these new places feel as normal as I could.
 With Newcastle in particular, where our college days were sometimes quite short, I had a lot of time to kill, and I didn’t just want to spend it in a hotel room.
 Luckily, we had been placed extremely close to the city centre, and also a vibrant, predominantly LGBT, nightlife scene just yards away.
 Although I spent a lot of time with my cohort, I also decided I needed to be brave and broaden my social circle, and so I got to know some locals and spent (probably too much) time in what was an unexpectedly warm and welcoming environment.

-Now, I’m not going to lie: the prospect of heading “up north” again hadn’t filled me with excitement, and there was a fair amount of apprehension on my part in regards to Newcastle.
+Now, I’m not going to lie: the prospect of heading “up north” again hadn’t filled me with excitement, and there was a fair amount of apprehension on my part in regard to Newcastle.
 But this is one occasion where my worries were completely unwarranted, and the vibe I encountered couldn’t have been further from what I had imagined.
 The city blew me away with how vibrant it was, and the people I came to know were friendly and happy to accept me as an honorary Geordie while I was there.
 I’d never been to a bar on my own, let alone a gay bar, but I soon found myself taken by the heart and integrity of the community.
 There are so many stories and memories (some a little blurry) that stem from this part of my life, but they’ll have to wait for later posts.
 But my takeaway in this instance was definitely not to pre-judge people, or a place, and to embrace new experiences with a positive attitude.
 Had I not pushed myself completely out of my comfort zone and forced myself to be so uncharacteristically outgoing, I would’ve missed out on making friends that I can still call on today if I’m feeling low or need an ear.

 I could go on and on about the ups and downs of the course.
 There were bouts of loneliness and anxiety and being overwhelmed scattered amongst the good times, but I would change very little about the journey.
 Approaching the end of the program, I started to consider my future beyond the apprenticeship.
 I had become so passionate about my work and the organisation that I wanted to stay.
 I applied for any relevant job that came up until, eventually, I secured an offer to cover paternity leave for three months, in Cambridge.
 I completed my final placement there, allowing me to get to know the team, and then, after passing all the qualifications and exams, it was time for the “real” work to begin.